HotuRam/web-scraping/README.md

 <br />
 <br />

-## ...guess what we scrap this webpage(which I can,t do that but I tried my very best) and make a pdf,
+### If we scrap this webpage(which I can,t do that but I tried my very best) and make a pdf,

-###   after that just follow the instruction...
+##   after that just follow the instruction...

 ### For window users - open cmd (window command line)
 ### Create new anaconda environment -